By: Michael Lander

 “Many villagers in the mountainous regions hear the Gospel, sometimes for the very first time, preached in their own language, from those who have been trained at MITC.
 It is for this reason, and all of the other important work being done there, that makes this bike ride that we are doing more than just any other ordinary bike ride,” Day said.

-The 112-mile bike ride for MITC will begin at 8:00 a.m. on Saturday, Sept.
-29, in Tupelo, Miss. with a planned route to the south, through Natchez Trace, and back to Tupelo.
+The 100-mile bike ride for MITC will begin at 8:00 a.m. on Saturday, Sept.
+29, in New Albany, Miss. with a planned route, on the Tanglefoot Trail, to the south in and around Houston, Miss., and back to New Albany.
 Friends and family of the cyclists will provide support for these cyclists throughout their ride.

 Anyone wishing to support this ride for MITC, is asked to make a pledge for any amount that they wish to for each mile that the cyclists ride.
 After the ride is over, they can make their checks out to MITC and then mail them to Grace Bible Church at 7145 Malone Rd., in Olive Branch, Miss.
 38654.